ashwanthkumar/anna/README.md

     SINK USING "x.y.z.PailWriter" AS "parseResult"
 END
 ```
-You could also have FORKs in your processing pipeline as in the following example
+You could also have FORKs in your processing pipeline as in the following example - `readTsvAndParse.ingest`.
+These are
+useful when you want to sink the data to multiple locations on HDFS / multiple sources.
 ```
 JOB "readTsvAndParse"
     SOURCE USING "a.b.c.FromTSV" as "tsvSource"